sathwik905/CODEALPHA_hotel-reservation-system/README.md

  5.Exit : Allows users to exit the program.

-This system utilizes object-oriented programming principles such as encapsulation (private attributes and public methods), inheritance (if extending room types or guest details), and polymorphism (through method overrides or interfaces).
  It offers a structured approach to managing hotel bookings, enhancing user experience through efficient room search, booking, and reservation management functionalities.
 Extensions could include user authentication, database integration for persistent data storage, or a graphical user interface for enhanced usability.

 # screenshots: